justinsloan/wordflash/README.md

 Only string values naming .txt files are accepted in the WordFiles section.

+***NOTE:** Double check any changes made to the .ini files as there is currently no error checking for bad entries.*

 ### FAQ
-**Why use .ini files instead of a database?**
+**Why use .ini files instead of a database (or JSON)?**
-Even though .ini files are not as efficient as a database, I opted to use .ini file for the sake of transparency.
+Even though .ini files are not as efficient as a database, I opted to use .ini files for the sake of transparency.
 The data collected is related to very young children, so there is a responsibility to keep all information recorded in a transparent, human-readable format.
+Formats like JSON are more efficient, but I also need the files to be easily editable by non-technical teachers/instructors.
+I'm currently looking into possibilities with CSV files.